 You’ll want to look elsewhere for a monster gaming rig, but thehas a little bit of something for everyone.

 Why you should buy this: Punchy performance packaged in a clean design gives this desktop a more mature vibe.

 Who it’s for: PC gamers who don’t want to build their own system.

 Not everyone has the time or interest to build their own gaming PC from scratch.
 The HP Omen Obelisk gives you most of the benefits of building your own system, without any of the hassle.
 It’s extremely easy to upgrade, offers nearly limitless configurations, and still gives you a look through the tempered glass at your glowing gaming behemoth.

 You can save a bit of money by opting for slightly less powerful parts without sacrificing much performance, too.
-Our review unit, which can be found for as low as $1,700 on sale, comes with an older 8th-Generation processor and an Nvidia RTX 2080.
-In this configuration, even demanding games were playable in 4K resolution, and most games in our review played at around 100 FPS when stepped down to 1440p.
-If you need more performance down the road, the spacious tower makes the upgrades simple and easy.
+Our review unit, which can be found for as low as $1,700 on sale, comes with an older 9th-generation processor and an Nvidia RTX 2070 Super.

 Read our in-depth HP Omen Obelisk review